+What is GLONASS?
 GLONASS is Russia’s version of America’s GPS.
-It is used to tell electronic devices where you are.
+It is used to enable electronic devices to tell you where you are.

-GLONASS capability is increasingly used in high-end SMART devices, including the new Garmin Fenix 5 and Suunto SPARTAN.
+GLONASS capability is increasingly used in high-end SMART devices in cars, phones and sports watches, including the new Garmin Fenix 5 and Suunto SPARTAN.

 GLONASS is neither particularly better nor worse than GPS.